ImmigrationTimes.org

 PERM Application (ETA-9089)

 Employer files the PERM application via the DOL FLAG system.
-Current average wait: 503 days.
+DOL reports an average of 501 calendar days from submission to analyst review decision.

 4